 Peanut Butter Chocolate Eggs Recipe

 Adapted from Brown Eyed Baker

-1 cup creamy peanut butter
+- 1 cup creamy peanut butter

-1/4 cup unsalted butter
+- 1/4 cup unsalted butter

 - 2 tablespoons light brown sugar

-Line a baking sheet with parchment.
+- Line a large baking sheet with parchment.